LeBazarDeBryan/Earning/README.md

 <details><summary><h2>About</h2></summary>

 This is a little repositorie to win some money easily.
-Each website is verified by me before being added and being verified by ***Félix***, *The Checker!* It's a little bot that work everyday at 11 AM or whhen there's update.
+Each website is verified by me before being added and being verified by ***Félix***, *The Checker!* It's a little bot that work everyday at 11 AM or when there's update.
 He verify all the link to see if it's down or not.
 </details>
 </div>